PatrykP3/SpringBatchCsvTest/README.md

-Project present different approaches to custom CSV file data conversion using SpringBatch.
+Project presents different approaches to custom CSV file data conversion using SpringBatch.

 Branches:
 - main, all the code in one place, check comments in JobConfiguration class